Getting to the course

 Warm-up and practice rounds

-The full course will be up on Tuesday 19.04.2022 at 09:00.
+The full course will be open for practice from 13kl on 01.05.2023.
 There is a dedicated driving range 300 meters from the tournament center and a putting area close by.

 Drinking water and toilets